This function is designed to work on a hierarchical tree and cut it

 boolean

-indicating if the height of cut should be found for the requestedn_clust
+indicating whether the cutting height should be determined for the requestedn_clust

 .- h_max